-I am doing a quick video on quadriceps; an effective quadriceps stretch and an ineffective quadriceps stretch.
+I am doing a quick video on quadriceps muscle group.
+I will show you an effective quadriceps stretch and an ineffective quadriceps stretch.
 I am going to use my trusty mop in order to help me out.
-The mop isn’t required but with the mop, we eliminate balance concerns.
-We want to focus on stretches as opposed to a balanced exercise.
+The mop isn’t required, but with the mop, we eliminate balance concerns.
+We want to focus on the stretches as opposed to a balance exercise.
+You could also use a sturdy chair, table, or the wall in order to help you balance.

 Effective & Ineffective Quad Stretch